nrfconnect/sdk-nrfxlib/softdevice_controller/limitations.rst

   * For nRF52, use the DTM application in the nRF5 SDK.
   * For nRF53, use :ref:`direct_test_mode`.

-DRGN-15989: In some cases the SDC can connect to the peer it is already connected to.
-  To prevent this, the application can remove the already connected peer from the Filter Accept List, or from the Resolving List, or not use that peer's address in Create Connection command.
+DRGN-15989: In some cases, the SDC can connect to the peer it is already connected to To prevent this, the application can remove the already connected peer from the Filter Accept List, or from the Resolving List, or not use that peer's address in Create Connection command.